comododragon/lina/README.md

 ## Perform an Exploration

 ***NOTE: This section describes how to perform an exploration using a newer DSE infrastructure.
-To use the small DSE tools from the FPT-2019 paper, please see **Perform a Small Exploration** section from the older README.md (https://github.com/comododragon/lina/blob/d85c4a49019027a41970b5e11aa14558951efe35/README.md).***
+To use the small DSE tools from the FPT-2019 paper, please see [this](https://github.com/comododragon/lina/blob/d85c4a49019027a41970b5e11aa14558951efe35/README.md#perform-a-small-exploration) section from the older README.md (https://github.com/comododragon/lina/blob/d85c4a49019027a41970b5e11aa14558951efe35/README.md).***

 We made available in folder ```misc/largedse``` the DSE infrastructure that we used to validate Lina.
 The PolyBench/C kernels used are available in the folder ```misc/largedse/hls``` and ```misc/largedse/fullsyn```.
 The ```hls``` experiment holds kernels that are created to be compared against Vivado HLS results, whereas the ```fullsyn``` kernels are tailored to be compared against SDSoC results.